“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 Mariko burst out laughing and quickly covered her mouth with her hand.

-“Good move, there, comp,” said Thackeray.
+“Good move, there, Dode,” said Thackeray.

 “Hey!
 Didn’t see your brake lights.
 Oh!
 Hi, Mariko.”
 Matlock snapped off a half-wave salute.